 I started out as a part-time Masters by Research student in March 2018.
 A year-and-a-half later and still very much enjoying my subject matter, I was convinced to upgrade the scope of my project.
 So, in February 2020 I completed a Confirmation of Candidature and successfully upgraded to a PhD.

 In December 2020 I was awarded a RMIT Research Stipend Scholarship which has allowed me to leave my day job writing content for a superannuation fund and become a full-time student.
 Huzzah!

 What's my PhD about?

-The primary aim of this study is to explore the impact of the sources of self-efficacy on the economic socialisation of girls and young women through to their interactions with Online Social Networks (OSNs) - a burgeoning field for millennials seeking financial advice.
-In building the financial capability of millennial women through self-efficacy, they may be encouraged to take action at a time in their lives when reduced fees and compounding returns can provide the most optimal benefit for financial wellbeing at retirement.
-A two-stage qualitative approach incorporating interviews alongside a netnographic study is proposed.
+Specifically, this study will examine the impact of the sources of self-efficacy on the financial decision-making of young women, through to their interactions with Online Social Networks (OSNs).
+A three-stage methodology incorporating two rounds of semi-structured interviews alongside an online ethnographic study is proposed.
 The constructs arising from the data collection will aid in the development of a financial wellbeing framework as well as behavioural segmentation personas.

-I've conducted 20 one-on-one interviews with Australian women.
-We talked about their financial influences, their history with money, their approach to risk and their interest in investing and superannuation.
-It took me four months and I really enjoyed it - though I have to admit that typing up the transcripts was not my favourite part.
+I've conducted two rounds of semi-structured interviews with Australian millennial women.
+We talked about their financial influences, their history with money, their approach to risk and how they make decisions about superannuation.